Associate Head Coach

 March 23, 2013

-Clark Humphreys, who joined the Commodores coaching staff in July of 2005, has helped lead the Vanderbilt track team to unpredented heights during his tenure.
+Clark Humphreys -- who joined the Commodores coaching staff in July of 2005 and was named associate head coach of the track program in 2015 -- has helped lead the Vanderbilt track team to new heights during his tenure.

-Working primarily with field athletes competing in the pole vault, jumps and multi-events, Clark has been influential in helping a large collection of athletes harness their potential and gain national honors.
+Working primarily with field athletes competing in the pole vault, jumps and multi-events, Humphreys has been influential in helping a large collection of athletes harness their potential and gain national honors.

-During the 2013-14 track season, Clark played a key role in the emergence of freshman Simone Charley, who made an immediate impact on a national level for the Commodores, and also helped Sarah Bell produce a breakout season in the pole vault.
+During the 2013-14 season, Clark played a key role in Charley’s emergence during her freshman campaign, and also helped Bell produce a breakout season in the pole vault.

 During the indoor season, Charley qualified for the NCAA Championships and broke her own school record in the triple jump with a mark of 43-1 on the final day of the NCAA East Preliminary in Jacksonville, Fla.
 She also earned a fifth-place finish and scored four points for the Commodores at the SEC Championships, where she broke her own school record, twice.

 Humpreys was also influential in steering Bell to an outstanding season in the pole vault.
 Bell, who earned a spot on the SEC’s All-Freshmen Team, set a new school record in the pole vault at the SEC Championships, then broke her own mark at the NCAA East Preliminary by clearing 13-03.5.
 She cleared 13-01.50 at the SEC Championships to finish in a tie for fifth place and score 3.5 points for the Commodores.
 During the indoor season, Bell broke her own school record by clearing 13-6.25 at the SEC Championships.